DATED Monday 15th November 2021

 6.3.1 copy, layouts, artwork, storyboards and/or scripts;

-6.3.2 estimates or quotations of the cost of the various items of Content and other services covered by this Agreement together with terms of payment.
+6.3.2 estimates or quotations of the cost of the various items of Content and other services covered by these terms and conditions together with terms of payment.

 6.4 The Client’s Written or Verbal Approval of copy, layouts or artwork shall be ARMSTRONG’s authority to prepare proofs.
 The Client’s Written or Verbal Approval of proofs shall be ARMSTRONG’s authority to publish and / or post.

-6.5 ARMSTRONG shall advise the Client immediately of any changes in the estimated cost of items of Content or any changes in plans, schedules or work in progress previously approved in writing or verbally by the Client.
+6.5 ARMSTRONG shall advise the Client as soon as reasonably practicable of any changes in the estimated cost of items of Content or any changes in plans, schedules or work in progress previously approved in writing or verbally by the Client.

 Should contact reports be prepared by ARMSTRONG, providing each party with a written record of all matters of substance discussed at meetings or in telephone conversations between the parties, these shall be supplied to the Client within 2 Working Days following the meeting or conversation.
 If the subject matter of a contact report is not questioned by the Client within 2 Working Days of its receipt, it shall be taken to be an accurate record of the meeting (whether virtual or in person) or telephone conversation to which it refers.